Balearic Islands

 - With a GDP of 35.465 billion euros, it also ranks 12th among the autonomous communities, and makes up 2.6% of Spain’s GDP.

-- The total GDP per capita is 29,603 euros, putting it in sixth position and 5.1% higher than the Spanish average.
+- Its GDP per capita is 29,603 euros, ranked in sixth place, 5.1% above the Spanish average.
 Despite strong economic growth, over recent years this has dropped below the average due to the sharp increase in its population.

 - The Balearic Islands’ productive sectors are notable for the higher relative importance of trade, transportation, hotels and restaurants, and leisure (40.8% of the region’s GDP, 12 points higher than in Spain) and construction (6.9% vs. 5.4%).
 In contrast, it is the region with the lowest proportion of the manufacturing industry (2.7% vs. 12.5%).

-- In line with the less prominent role played by industry, the proportion of exports of goods in the Balearic Islands’ GDP (73%) is the second lowest of all regions, the main exports being chemical products (41% of the total) and energy products (19%): fuel for aircraft and ships.
-However, exports of tourism services are especially notable: in 2022, foreign tourists spent a total of 15.222 billion euros in the Balearic Islands, 17.5% of their total spending throughout Spain.
-Moreover, the direct and indirect average contribution of tourism to the Balearic Islands’ GDP stood at over 40% during 2016-2019 (it dropped to 14% in 2020).
+- In line with the less prominent role played by industry, the proportion of exports of goods in the Balearic Islands’ GDP (7.3%) is the second lowest of all regions, with its main exports being chemical products (41% of the total) and energy products (fuel for aircraft and ships, 19%).
+However, exports of tourism services are especially notable: in 2023, foreign tourists spent a total of 17.692 billion euros in the Balearic Islands, 16.3% of their total spending throughout Spain.
+Moreover, tourism directly and indirectly contributed more than 40% of the Balearic Island’s total GDP.

 Table of structural indicators